-The Galápagos Islands from space
+The Galápagos Islands in the eastern Pacific

-Today’s Video of the Day from the European Space Agency features the Galápagos Islands, a volcanic archipelago in the Pacific Ocean.
+The Galápagos Islands in the eastern Pacific Today’s Video of the Day from the European Space Agency features the Galápagos Islands, a volcanic archipelago in the Pacific Ocean.
 This region is one of the most famous places on the planet for viewing wildlife.

 When Charles Darwin visited the islands in 1835, his wildlife observations inspired the theory of evolution by natural selection.
 In 1959, the Ecuadorian government made the entire archipelago a national park to protect its unique diversity.